kalmanl/open-cmd-here/README.md

 # open-cmd-here
 makes a windows context menu to open cmd in the current directory

+#install
+download compiled folder and click on setup.exe